Saugatuck’s Fun Arts Scene Appeals To Collectors & Window Shoppers

 Lucky summer visitors can enjoy Ox-Bow’s Friday Night Open Studio.
 Guests can see demonstrations and the artists-in-residence open their private studios.
 At 8 p.m. there is a live auction of student, staff and faculty art which supports the facility’s scholarship fund.
 This year’s open studio night dates were just released: June 15, June 29, July 13, July 27 and August 10th.

-A walk along Butler Street offers a variety of galleries featuring the work of local painters, sculptors, ceramicists and other media artists.
+A walk along Butler Street offers a variety of fine galleries featuring the work of local painters, sculptors, ceramicists and other media artists.
 From traditional to eclectic, the variety of displays inspire everyone from window shoppers to serious art collectors.

 As Expedia says in its reasons for selecting Saugatuck As An Art Destination “you’d sell yourself short not to take part in the rich cultural offerings of the Art Coast of Michigan.”